TeamZuplyd/zuplyd/README.md

 ## Code scaffolding

-Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.
+Run `nx g component sup --directory=app/components --project=frontend --export` to generate a new component.

+when asked for css chose `none`

 ## Build